benmvp/zero-to-react-minishop/src/quiz/README.md

 ## 💲 Minishop discount

 Hopefully you enjoyed working on the quiz to help you apply everything you learned.
-To say "congratulations," I'm offering a one-time **25% discount** on any future minishop.
-Just send me an email to team@benmvp.com before you register for the minishop, and I will send you a discount code.
+As a bonus for completing the quiz, you will receive a one-time **25% discount** to apply to any future minishop.
+Just send an email to team@benmvp.com before you register for the minishop, and you will receive your a discount code.
 Congratulations! 🎉